vineety/sparse_matrix_mult/README.md

 Windows users should prefer the setup.py method.
 If using Make is necessary, ensure MinGW-w64 is installed and use:
 ```
 mingw32-make make -f Makefile.windows_mingw
+I downloaded mingw from https://github.com/niXman/mingw-builds-binaries/releases
+The recent one I downloaded was x86_64-14.2.0-release-mcf-seh-ucrt-rt_v12-rev0.7z
+These are builds so extract the files and put in a new folder.
+You can name it as mingw
+To access mingw g++ compiler and make directly from commandline
+Open Start, search for Environment Variables, and select Advanced and Edit environment variables.
+Under system variables browse to  variable path and edit.
+Then click new and add path to bin directory for mingw.
+Similarly it would be best to install anaconda and add the path to anaconda3 directory under system variables, which would
+allow you to access python from commandline (by just typing python) as well as all packages linke numpy.
+*****
+Once you have access to g++ go to the root folder of the package and type mingw32-make 0f Makefile.windows_mingw to compile the code

 ```

 ### Troubleshooting